HolyCorn-Software/system/system-changes.md

 .

-Updated the caching algorithm for aggregate-rpc for greater performance.
+Fixed minor bug with aggregate-rpc cache, and slightly improved the caching algorithm.